Supplier relationship management: Technology and systems

 There are myriad technological solutions which are purported to enable SRM.
 These systems can be used to gather and track supplier performance data across sites, business units, and/or regions.
 The benefit is a more comprehensive and objective picture of supplier performance, which can be used to make better sourcing decisions, as well as identify and address systemic supplier performance problems.
-It is important to note that SRM software, while valuable, cannot be implemented in the absence of the other business structure and process changes that are recommended as part of implementing SRM as a strategy.
+SRM software, while valuable, cannot be implemented in the absence of the other business structure and process changes that are recommended as part of implementing SRM as a strategy.